code-source-javascript/project-trivia/backend/README.md

 - Retrieve questions based on a searchTerm
 - Request Arguments: None
 - Request Body: `{"searchTerm":"What"}`
-- Returns: An object with  `success` with value `True` which signifies successful search,  `questions` which is an object that contains it fields and values and `totalQuestions`is the total question found and `currentCategory` gives a value for the current category.
+- Returns: An object with  `success` with value `True` which signifies successful search,  `questions` which is an array of objects  containing it fields and values, `totalQuestions` defining the total question found and `currentCategory` giving the name of the current category.

 ```json
 {